 contains sequence and map data from the whole genomes of over 1000 species or strains.
 The genomes represent both completely sequenced genomes and those with sequencing in-progress.
 All three main domains of life (bacteria, archaea, and eukaryota) are represented, as well as many viruses, phages, viroids, plasmids, and organelles.

-a database that provides the anatomical location of gene expression in the mouse brain using both in situ hybridization and transgenic mouse techniques on histological sections.
+(GENSAT) Is a database that provides the anatomical location of gene expression in the mouse brain using both in situ hybridization and transgenic mouse techniques on histological sections.
 The GENSAT records contain images that show the relative rates of transcription for each target gene in various regions of the brain.

 database contains sequence records from the bulk GSS (Genome Survey Sequence) division of GenBank.
 These are the genomic equivalent of EST records; short single pass reads from gDNA libraries.
 Insert end and other reads from BAC and other large insert genomic libraries used to identify and assemble candidates for genome sequencing are common examples of GSS records.